IGETheCoder/Strang/README.md

 ### '*Bool*'ean Operators

 Strang doesn't support the _'boolean'_ datatype, so Strang uses string literals of `"true"` _and_ `"false"`.<br>
-Unlike most programming lanuages, Strang much prefers to use, beautiful, juicy words instead of _grotesque symbols._
+Unlike most programming languages, Strang much prefers to use, beautiful, juicy words instead of _grotesque symbols._

  - `AND`
  - `OR`